|

 Public capital investment thereby allowing hospitals, roads,

-bridges, sewage works, fire stations, schools etc. to be constructed
+bridges, sewage works, fire stations, schools etc. to be

-the National Debt would reduce.
+Over time, the National Debt would reduce.

-Private capital investment in large corporations IF
+Private capital investment in large corporations

-capital paying out its true full earnings.
+of productive capital paying out its true full earnings.

 Environmental capital investment, particularly for